×

 Minneota and Dawson-Boyd have been ranked top-10 in the state throughout the season, with the Vikings holding No. 1 and the Blackjacks entering Friday No. 9.

-Dawson-Boyd graduates seniors Liebl, Nathan Hansen, Olson, Holland Schacherer, Evan Mork, Kameron Sather, Ryder Kittelson, Hudson Giese and Laiken Johnson-Crosby.
+Dawson-Boyd graduates seniors Liebl, Nathan Hansen, Olson, Holland Schacherer, Evan Mork, Sather, Ryder Kittelson, Hudson Giese and Laiken Johnson-Crosby.

 Minneota (10-0) will next prepare for the Class A state tournament with quarterfinals beginning on Thursday, with location, opponent and times to be announced over the weekend along with seeding.
-The championship is slated for Nov.
-21 at U.S. Bank Stadium in Minneapolis.

 “We got to be ready.
 Some of these teams, we’ve never seen before, and that’s what you always got to be ready for,” Easton Johnston said.
 “You got to be ready for unexpected things.
 Our coaches are great at being able to prepare us for those games.”